openvinotoolkit/openvino/docs/OV_Runtime_UG/automatic_batching.md

 For example, the application processes only 4 video streams, so there is no need to use a batch larger than 4.
 The most future-proof way to communicate the limitations on the parallelism is to equip the performance hint with the optional `ov::hint::num_requests` configuration key set to *4*.
 For the GPU this will limit the batch size, for the CPU - the number of inference streams, so each device uses the `ov::hint::num_requests` while converting the hint to the actual device configuration options.
 For the *explicit* usage, you can limit the batch size using  "BATCH:GPU(4)",  where 4 is the number of requests running in parallel.

-Limitations:
+### Other Performance Considerations

+To achieve the best performance with the Automatic Batching it is strongly recommended that the application
+ - Operates the number of inference requests that is multiple of the batch size.
+In the above example, of the batch size 4, the application best to operate 4, 8, 12, 16, etc requests
+ - Uses the requests ("grouped" by the batch size) together, for example the first 4 requests are inferred, while the second group of the requests is being populated, and so on.

+The following are limitations of the current implementations:
  - Although less critical for the throughput-oriented scenarios, the load-time with auto-batching increases by almost 2x.
- - Certain networks are not reshape-able by the batching dimension (specified as 'N' in the layouts terms), so the auto-batching is not triggered.
+ - Certain networks are not reshape-able by the "batching" dimension (specified as 'N' in the layouts terms) or if the dimension is not zero-th, the auto-batching is not triggered.
  - Performance improvements happen at the cost of the memory footprint growth, yet the auto-batching queries the available memory (especially for the dGPUs) and limits the selected batch size accordingly.

-### Configuring the Automatic Batching Plugin
+### Configuring the Automatic Batching
 Following the OpenVINO convention for devices names, the *batching* device is named *BATCH*.
 The configuration options are as follows:

 | Parameter name     | Parameter description      | Default            |             Examples                                                      |